 The region is also well known for its hot-air ballooning, even hosting an annual festival every October that draws balloons from all over the country to take part.
 A breakfast package flight might be the perfect way to embark on a new journey together.

 If quiet solitude is your style, there are plenty of private accommodations on properties, including boutique wineries, throughout the valley.
 If you prefer the resort experience, there are a number of those to choose from too.
 The best time to visit is in Spring and Autumn.

 by Holly from Globeblogging

-If you’re looking for an intimate honeymoon destination away from the crowds then the Bellarine Peninsula is the perfect choice.
+If you’re looking for an intimate honeymoon destination away from the crowds, then the Bellarine Peninsula is a perfect choice.